cross-border payments

 The general concept behind cross-border payments is fairly simple: You set up a website with a checkout page and, on that checkout page, offer various payment options to customers.
 A customer making a purchase can select their preferred payment method and finish the transaction, often after completing some sort of identity authentication.

-On the back end, the situation is far more complex.
 International payment processing typically involves a change in currency, which means merchants have to navigate exchange rates, taxes, foreign transaction fees and bank accounts in each currency.
 If the consumer makes a payment using a credit or debit card, there are also interchange fees to contend with.

 Merchants must also be pragmatic about which cross-border payment methods they configure and make available to customers.
 Naturally, they’ll want to select payment methods that appeal to their target market — for example, credit and debit cards for customers based in North America and Latin America, digital wallets for those in the Europe and Asia-Pacific regions and so on.
 Regardless which payment method(s) a merchant chooses to configure, they must be visible in the technical connection in the payments processing gateway.

-From there, merchants must decide whether to implement localized or global fraud prevention and authentication strategies and whether to create a single or multi-acquirer setup.
-Additionally, if a merchant wanted to use a local acquirer in a shopper’s country of origin, they would need to register as a local entity in that country.
 In order to achieve all of this, merchants require a cross-border payments platform capable of recognizing the consumer’s origin source, applying the appropriate configuration to payment connectors, utilizing the appropriate authentication method and generating business analytics for payments optimization.
 This last item is especially important, as performance metrics are essential to merchants adapting their cross-border payments strategy for the future.

 What are the benefits of using cross-border payments?